CHEUNG-K-Jeffrey/meteorological-conditions/README.md

 # meteorological-conditions
+> **This is the legacy codebase.
+Please see the main branch for the rewritten one.**

 A meteorological conditions app created for Code The Dream advanced pre-work assignment

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).